 “You know all this because you’re Svengali, or what?”
 Keating demanded, getting control of himself by becoming aggressive.

 “Is he an officer?”
 I asked, innocently.

 “Who?”
-Keating said, his voice almost cracking.
+Keating asked, his voice almost cracking.

 “Svengali,” I said patiently.
 But I didn’t give him a chance to answer because I was bone tired and didn’t want to banter further.

 “The captain wants to see you,” Keating said.